-The Act gives a central task to the dean of the faculty with respect to the arrangement of the faculty education and research.
+The Act gives a central task to the dean of the faculty with respect to the arrangement of faculty education and research.
 The dean certifies the Education and Examination Regulations (EER, formerly known as Teaching and Examination Regulations (TER)), as well as the faculty regulations which governs the management and organization of the faculty.

-A number of key issues regarding the education and exams / examinations are arranged in the EER, which contains the Program Specific Section (PSS), including:
+A number of key issues regarding education and exams/examinations are arranged in the EER, which contains the Program Specific Section (PSS), including:

 - The content of the programme